San Estévan del Rey Mission Church: History

-Spanish colonial explorers first discovered Acoma in 1540.
+Spanish colonial explorers came to Acoma in 1540.
 Spanish colonial authorities took authority over Acoma by force of arms in the 1599 Acoma massacre, making it part of the province of Santa Fe de Nuevo México.
 In 1629 Father Juan Ramírez began construction of the mission, using enslaved Acoma and craftsmen.
 Materials for the construction were hauled up the steep trails on the sides of the mesa, and the viga beams were transported some 40 mi from Mount Taylor, the nearest source for such timbers.
 During the 1680 Pueblo Revolt, the Acoma killed the local priest, but the church survived the uprising, and the Spanish return to power in 1692.
 The church has undergone relatively minor repairs, in 1799–1800, 1903, and 1924.